Training & Education

 Advanced Firearms Handgun Instructor Recertification 2015

-This class serves as a recertification for Firearms Handgun Instructors and Handgun Optics Instructors.
-It is 16 hours in length and should be attended within 5 years of the last certification.
-This course will provide the current firearms instructor with contemporary techniques and theories as well as a review, along with updates on RDS technology and training standards.
+This 16-hour CJTC Handgun Instructor Recertification course should be attended within 5 years of the last certification.
+This class serves as a recertification for CJTC Handgun Instructors and CJTC Handgun Optics Instructors.
+This course will provide the current firearms instructor with contemporary techniques and theories as well as a review, along with updates on handgun optics technology and training standards.
 In addition, this course will provide a review of federal and state laws and contemporary legal standards relating to the use of deadly force.

 WSCJTC